mustura/mustura/README.md

 ### Hi there 👋, I am  Mustura Mottaleb
 #### A Front End  Web Developer
 👩‍🎓I graduated with a Computer Science bachelor degree from BUBT, Dhaka, Bangladesh now I am studying Master´s Program in Computer Science at University Of Gothenburg, Sweden.

 I’m a Front End Web Developer who is passionate about making error-free websites.
 Personable IT 3 year experience as Computer Science Engineer.
 Efficient in working at fast pace environment and excellent organizational and interpersonal organization.
 Passion to learn quickly and adjust to new environments and technologies.

-Skills:  REACT / JS / HTML / CSS / PHP
+### Skills:
+✔REACT
+✔JS
+✔HTML
+✔CSS
+✔PHP

 - 🔭 I’m currently working on upwork
 - 🌱 I’m currently learning JavaScript